pelican-eggs/eggs/game_eggs/steamcmd_servers/counter_strike/counter_strike_2/README.md

 ## Server Ports

 The default game server port for CS2 is 27015 but any other port can be used.<br>
-If you want to use Source TV you need to allocate a second port, the default one for this is 27020.<br>
+For the use of SourceTV you need to allocate a second port, the default one for this is 27020 but any other port can be used.<br>
-As of now i do not have a confirmation that Source TV is working within this installation.
+By default SourceTV is disabled in srctv.cfg.
+Please keep in mind that the use of SourceTV might cause in higher CPU and RAM usage!<br>

 ## Notes

 This egg is WIP (work in progress).
-I will add more functionalities, e.g. Workshop collections over time.<br> The default server.cfg is empty, so i added a very basic server.cfg to this repository.<br> As of October 5th 2023 RCON is not working correctly or is bugged when joining the server.<br> You need to use the server console or external rcon tool to be able to execute rcon commands.
+I will add more functionalities, e.g. Workshop collections over time.<br>
+The default server.cfg is empty, so i added a very basic autoexec.cfg to this repository, which is is executed at startup.<br>
+As of October 5th 2023 RCON is not working correctly or is bugged when joining the server.<br>
+You need to use the server console or external rcon tool to be able to execute rcon commands.
 This might be fixed in a future update.<br>
 Source: <https://www.reddit.com/r/GlobalOffensive/comments/167spzi/cs2_rcon/>